Melbourne to Alice Springs Overland

 Day 1 The Great Ocean Road

-Departing cosmopolitan Melbourne, hit the road west to Geelong and the famous surf town of Torquay.
+Departing Melbourne, hit the road west to Geelong and the famous surf town of Torquay.
 From there, begin the journey along one of Australia’s most beautiful and famous drives, the Great Ocean Road.
 Stop in at Kennett River for some koala spotting, then break for lunch in Apollo Bay.
 Continue on to the Twelve Apostles and Loch Ard Gorge, spending the night in Warrnambool.

 Note: Total driving time today is about six and a half hours (approximately 450kms)